 What is physical bullying?
 What can be done to stop it by parents, the community, teachers, and neighbors?
-Physical bullying is when one person or a group of people picks on or harasses another person in a face to face confrontational manner.
-It can be subtle actions to casually degrade the person over time, or it can be a series of more aggressive and direct acts to purposefully hurt the person in a more immediate fashion.
-Physical bullying can also sometimes be sexual in nature, as its psychological roots are based in the desire to dominant and control to make the perpetrator feel more powerful.
+Physical bullying is when one person or a group of people picks on or harasses another person by confronting them face-to-face.
+It can range from subtle actions to casually degrade the person over time, to a series of more aggressive and direct acts to purposefully hurt the person in a more immediate manner.
+Physical bullying can also at times be sexual in nature, as its psychological roots are based in the desire to dominate and control someone, making the perpetrator feel more powerful.

-Physical bullying can include harassment like name calling or stalking behaviors, and more violent abuses like hitting or intimidating.
+Physical bullying can include harassment like name-calling or stalking, and can also entail more violent behavior such as physical abuse, hitting or intimidating.
 Sometimes groups of young adults will target and alienate a peer because of some adolescent prejudice.
-This can quickly lead to a situation where they are being taunted, tortured, and beat up from their fellow class mates.
-Physical Bullying can end tragically and therefore must be stopped immediately.
+This can quickly lead to a situation where they are being taunted, tortured, and beaten-up by their fellow classmates.
+Physical bullying can have a tragic ending and therefore must be stopped quickly.

-There are some tell tale signs that someone is being bullied.
+There are some tell-tale signs that someone is being bullied.
 It is important to know what these signs are so that you can beware if someone is a victim of physical bullying.
-In children and young adults you may notice a withdrawn and sad silence that surrounds them.
-If a child doesn’t want to go somewhere like school, after school programs, a walk home by themselves, the bus ride home, or a friend’s house it is important to inquire about their feelings surrounding the matter.
-After all, there is no better way to find something out than to ask.
+In children and young adults, you may notice that they are withdrawn and a sad silence surrounds them.
+If a child does not want to go to school, attend after school programs, walk home by themselves, take the bus ride home, or go to a friend’s house, it is important to inquire about their feelings surrounding the matter.
+After all, the best way to know something about your child is to ask them.

-Beware though, whether it be a child or an older person, it is oftentimes hard for a victim of physical abuse to talk about what they are going through for a number of reasons.
+However, for both children and those who are older, it is oftentimes hard for them to admit to being a victim of physical abuse and talk about what they are going through for a number of reasons.
 Sometimes there are afraid of getting in even more trouble than they are already in.
-Sometimes the victim blames himself in a convoluted attempt to make sense of the abuse.
-Sometimes bullies threaten their victims with worse abuses if they were to call the police or tell someone that could help them.
+Sometimes the victim blames himself or herself in a twisted attempt to make sense of the abuse.
+Often bullies threaten their victims with worse forms of abuse if they were to call the police or tell someone that could help them.
 In these ways victims of physical bullying learn to stay silent about their plight and accept their fate.
-This can result in severe trust and self esteem issues later on in other relationships.
+This can result in severe trust and self-esteem issues later on in other relationships.

-Bullying often refers to interactions between children, but physical bullying can really happen to anyone.
-No one is safe.
-Adults, young children, young adults, and the elderly are all at risk.
-No matter how young or old someone is there is always a chance that someone could harass or abuse them.
-Often times in children, bullying happens away from home, but physical bullying can also take place in the home.
-School and afterschool programs are also danger zones.
+Bullying often refers to interactions between children, but physical bullying can happen to anyone.
+Adults, young children, teenagers, and the elderly are all at risk of being victims of physical bullying.
+Regardless of how young or old a person is, there is always a chance that someone could harass or abuse them.
+Sometimes with children, bullying happens away from home, but physical bullying can also take place in the home.
+Children at school and attending after school programs are also in danger of being physically bullied.

-Its roots are mainly violent, but some people who dominate others have underlying emotion issues urging them to control others.
-This is an indirect way to make them feel better.
-By degrading the victim with verbal and physical abuse, they somehow ease their own pain, though temporarily and superficially.
+The roots of physical bullying are mainly violent, but some people who tend to dominate have underlying emotional issues urging them to control others.
+This is an indirect way to make them feel better; by degrading the victim with verbal and physical abuse, they somehow ease their own pain, albeit temporarily and superficially.
 They elevate their own ego through the degradation of others.
-This domineering and sometimes sadist seeming behavior seems to be genetically predisposed, but ultimately develops from harsh parenting styles.
+This domineering and sometimes sadistic behavior seems to be genetically predisposed, but ultimately develops from harsh parenting styles.